ArturoDent/find-and-transform/README.md

 And lastly, the `postCommands` will move the cursor to the top, insert 2 blank lines and then paste the table of contents.

-This can be seen demonstrated at [Stack Overflow: run custom code on selected text](https://stackoverflow.com/questions/64748430/is-there-a-way-to-run-custom-js-code-on-the-selected-text-in-vscode), with a keybinding shown as well.
+This is demonstrated at [Stack Overflow: run custom code on selected text](https://stackoverflow.com/questions/64748430/is-there-a-way-to-run-custom-js-code-on-the-selected-text-in-vscode), with a keybinding shown as well.

-> In all cases except when using `"restrictFind": "selections"` the `run` argument will be performed after any `find` and before any replacements.
-So you could, for example, use the `vscode.window.activeTextEditor.selections` that your `find` finds and selects automatically to manipulate those new selections.
-For the `"restrictFind": "selections"` case, `args.run` is run after both the find and replace and uses only the first resulting selection in the file.
+This pattern of a `find` - which will select all the matches as limited by the `restrictFind` option - and then those selections (or the capture groups from the `find` regex, can be acted on in a `run` operation is a very powerful method.

-> As of v4.2.0, `args.run` will only run once with `"restrictFind": "line"`, NOT once for each line.
+> The `run` argument will be performed after any `find` and after any `replace`.
+So you could, for example, use the `vscode.window.activeTextEditor.selections` that your `find` matches and selects and manipulate those new selections.

 ------------------------